 The LCD front panel set consists of a 2x16 display with HD44780 controller, three indicator LEDs, and four NO pushbuttons.
 It mates to J3 above.
 Discrete display, buttons, and LEDs may be used if desired.
 Available in no minimum quantities from www.piclist.com/techref/io/lcd/panel1.htm.

 Thanks to Peter Nicola N1DYL for designing the PCB.
 It was fabricated by ExpressPCB using their free design tools.
-Given interest, this board can be made available at our cost plus shipping.
-Contact the author at [email protected].

 The PIC code and ExpressPCB file are available on the Nuts & Volts website at the download link.